nirvanasupermind/tachyon/REFERENCE.md

-# Eris 2.0 Reference Manual
+# Tachyon 2.0 Reference Manual
 # 1 Introduction
-Eris is a lightweight dynamic programming language that supports full multithreading and prototype-based object-oriented programming.
-Eris is transpiled to C++11 using tagged unions to handle dynamic typing, and can interact with C++ code.
+Tachyon is a lightweight dynamic programming language that supports full multithreading and prototype-based object-oriented programming.
+Tachyon is transpiled to C++11 using tagged unions to handle dynamic typing, and can interact with C++ code.
 # 2 Lexical Structure
-This section specifies the lexical structure of Eris.
+This section specifies the lexical structure of Tachyon.
 Extended Backus–Naur form (EBNF) is also provided for the described grammar.

 ## 2.1 Whitespace
 ```
 whitespace = " " | "\n" | "\t" | "\v" | "\f" | "\r";
 ```

-Whitespace characters include characters that represent horizontal or vertical space, and are ignored by the Eris transpiler.
+Whitespace characters include characters that represent horizontal or vertical space, and are ignored by the Tachyon transpiler.

 ## 2.2 Comments
 ```
 comment = "//", {? any character except for newline ?};
 ```

-A comment is text ignored by the Eris transpiler.
+A comment is text ignored by the Tachyon transpiler.
 They are normally used to add explanations to code.
 A comment is `//` followed by any sequence of characters.
 Comments are terminated by newlines.

 ```
 // This is a comment